nickdebaise/Sentiment-Analysis-CSC483/README.md

 #### scripts.py
-Useful functions and tools used all through the program are stored here.
+Bucket of useful functions which are used all throughout the project.

 ### 5. Program Configuration
 Configuration parameters for the predictor can be found within stock_prediction.py.
 Main neural structure and learning phases can be found and edited here as well

 ### 6. About Project
-This group project expands upon the concepts discussed in a Natural Language Processing Course and applies them to the domain of Economics.
+This group project expands upon the concepts discussed in Natural Language Processing Courses and applies them to the domain of Economics.

-#### Contributors to building project
+#### Contributors to building this project

 - Nicholas DeBaise
 - Hawkeye Nadel